learnlearnin/learnlearnin.github.io/src/documents/applications.html.md

 ---
-title: My favorite (preferred) applications
+title: My favorite (preferred/used) applications
 keywords: apps, recommendations, linux,
 description: A collection of my favorite applications for each purposes.
 ---